Water crisis in Honduras

 The water crisis in Honduras is the problem of physical and economic water scarcity in Honduras.

-Water crisis problem

-There is a prevalent water crisis in many developing nations.
-As cities and slums grow at an alarming rate, the lack of access to clean water and sanitation kills thousands, as well as reducing the quality of life of many Hondurans.

 Demographics

 As of 2010, Honduras is a country that has a population of around 7.6 million people, of which about more than 50% live in the rural areas.

 Description

 The Guacirope River Basin is in the South of Honduras.
 It is an area that faces extreme drought due to high temperatures and low annual rainfall.
 This is a deviation from coastal regions of Honduras that enjoys high annual rainfall and relatively cool temperatures.

 Problem

 Water coverage in Honduras has is about 80% of its total population and about 70% in rural areas.
 The current level of water sanitation and its quantity is insufficient where close to 90% of the water supply is intermittent and unreliable.